5l1v3r1/dashboard-3/readme.md

     $ echo "require('@userdashboard/dashboard').start(__dirname)" > main.js
     $ node main.js

-# Configuration Dashboard
+# Configuration

 Dashboard hashes passwords, usernames and account reset codes with random salts.
 Some other fields are hashed with a fixed salt that allows the hashed value to still determine uniqueness and existance.
 Each Dashboard server must create its own fixed salt.
-If you are hosting Dashboard on Heroku you will need to escape the `$` with `/` on the CLI when setting `heroku config:add BCRYPT_FIXED_SALT=\$02\$04\$xxxxxxx`.

         $ node
         > const bcrypt = require('bcryptjs')
         > bcrypt.genSaltSync(4)

+If you are hosting Dashboard on Heroku you will need to escape the `$` with `/` on the CLI when setting

+        heroku config:add BCRYPT_FIXED_SALT=\$02\$04\$xxxxxxx

+Check the `env.txt` or online documentation for more configuration variables.

 # Customize registration information